Professor Brian Shannon

 In 2013 Shannon was awarded the Texas Tech Chancellorís Council Distinguished Teaching Award and the Texas Tech Faculty Distinguished Leadership Award.
 He is also a past recipient of both the Presidentís Academic Achievement Award and the Presidentís Excellence in Teaching Award, as well as a number of teaching awards bestowed by his students.
 In 2004 Shannon was awarded the Justice Frank Evans Award by the State Bar's ADR Section and was named the outstanding alumnus of Angelo State University.
 He has won the Outstanding Law Review Article Award from the Texas Bar Foundation three different times (2002, 2008, and 2014), and in 2001 he received the Mary Holdsworth Butt Award from the Texas Department of Mental Health & Mental Retardation for outstanding volunteer service.

 Shannon graduated first in his law school class.
-Before coming to Texas Tech, Shannon served as an attorney-advisor in the Office of the General Counsel to the Secretary of the Air Force at the Pentagon, and practiced at the Austin office of the Hughes & Luce law firm (now K&L Gates).
+Before coming to Texas Tech, Shannon served as an attorney-advisor in the Office of the General Counsel to the Secretary of the Air Force at the Pentagon, and practiced at the Austin office of the Hughes & Luce law firm (now part of K&L Gates).

 B.S., Angelo State University, 1979

 J.D., University of Texas, 1982

 Contracts, Property, Criminal Law, Products Liability, and Mental Disability Law

 Specialty Courts, Ex Parte Communications, and the Need to Revise the Texas Code of Judicial Conduct, 66 Baylor L. Rev. ____ (2014)(forthcoming), a copy of the manuscript can be accessed at http://www.baylor.edu/content/services/document.php/224871.pdf.